tommyktech/youtube-title-blacklist/README.md

 In this window you can add any keys you want to block _(non-case-sensitive, length > 3)_, temporarily disable certain keys or remove them entirely.

 _Note: This plugin was made in one day for mostly personal use, currently if you add a lot keys it may start to lag if you load a lot of videos.
-That's just a suscipicion I have, but be warned._
+That's just a suscipicion I have, but be warned.
+Also, because of the time constraint there are bugs with the current version with a flickering sometimes, causing a quick flash of the blocked video to show before being replaced with another.
+This can happen when youtube loads new content onto the page._

 By default, google analytics is enabled to see how many people use the extension.
 I use that information to see if its worth while to continue persuing as an idea.
 If you don't want to send any non-identifiable information you can remove the code in `src/popup/index.html` then rebuild with the command `npm run dist`